zhangli-abcd/TVR-Applicability/draft-ietf-tvr-applicability.md

 # Applicability of the TVR YANG Model

-The TVR data model {{!I-D.ietf-tvr-schedule-yang}} defines the TVR node and topology YANG modules.
-This section discusses the applicability of these two modules separately.
+The TVR data model {{?I-D.ietf-tvr-schedule-yang}} defines the TVR node YANG module and TVR topology YANG module.
+This clause discusses the applicability of these two modules separately.

 ## Applicability of TVR Node YANG Module {#applicability-node-yang}

-As specified in {{Section 5.2 of !I-D.ietf-tvr-schedule-yang}}, the "ietf-tvr-node" YANG module is a device model which is designed to manage a single node with scheduled attributes.
+As specified in {{Section 5.2 of ?I-D.ietf-tvr-schedule-yang}}, module ietf-tvr-node.yang is a device model and designed to manage a single node with scheduled attributes.
 It is not necessary in all TVR use cases.

-The applicability of TVR node YANG module depends on whether changes in the attributes of network devices are caused by the environment or centrally controlled:
+The applicability of TVR node YANG module in a time-variant network depends on whether the predicted changes in the attributes of network devices are caused by the environment or centrally controlled.

 - When the changes are caused by the environment changes (such as movement, sunlight changes, and weather changes) or by decisions made by the devices themselves, the network device does not need to get the managed information through the YANG module.
 For example,